mromanelli9/master-thesis/README.md

 .
 ├── Documentation
 ├── Simulations
-|   └── Obstacle Shadowing Model Basic Example
+|   └── Basic Example
 └── Patch
     └── NetAnim
 ```
-* _Documentation_: contains files and data that will be use to build the final thesis.
+* _Documentation_: contains files and data that will be used to build the final thesis.
 * _Simulations_: various experiments and examples for ns-3.
 * _Patch_: modifications of some software (ns-3, NetAnim).